Stranger-odua/hillel-js/src/homework-25 part 1/README.md

 React.
-Static visualization of data
+Dynamic visualization of data